ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 `Z`, which is no longer understood to "imply that UTC is the preferred reference point for the specified time"; see {{update}}.

-[^status]

-[^status]:
-    The present version (-08) reflects the WGLC comments.
-In particular, information has been added to the Security Considerations section.

 --- middle